 Fat, fluffy pancakes stacked tall and begging to be drenched in maple syrup, spooned with fruit compote, and/or slathered in nut butter, these healthy vegan pancakes are ultra low-maintenance, and their soft texture and pleasing taste will surprise you.

 Despite being made vegan pancakes without milk, without eggs, and even without butter, they pack a classic, homey flavor that stacks up (<—did you see what I did there?) to the more decadent competition.

 How to Make Fluffy Vegan Pancakes from Scratch

-When I was growing up, my dad always cooked our weekend breakfasts from scratch (you can see his much beloved fluffy pancake recipe here).
+When I was growing up, my dad always cooked our weekend breakfasts from scratch (you can see his much beloved recipe for Fluffy Pancakes here).
 He taught me that you don’t need a mix to whip up perfect pancakes pronto.

 And spoiler: this is a vegan pancake recipe without flax eggs, without egg replacer, and without any other odd add-ins.
 I simply made a basic pancake batter without the egg and was delighted by how fluffy and fab they turned out to be.

 - Whole Wheat Flour.
 I love my pancakes on the healthy side, and I find that with white whole wheat flour (which is higher in fiber and nutrients than white flour), they are still plenty light and fluffy.